 From a Small Boat – Kayak, Canoe

-Keep your mud crabs in a bucket they can’t get out of, and make sure they’re not in direct hot sun.
-They hide under oysters for a reason.
+Keep your mud crabs in a bucket in your kayak that they can’t get out of, and make sure they’re not in direct hot sun.
+They hide under oysters and rocks for a reason.
 To stay cool!

-When Is the Best Time to Catch Sheepshead?
+When Is the Best Time to Catch Them?